crazyoptimist/crazyoptimist-github-io/content/about.md

 ### Hard Skills

-- Designing and building REST, microservice, event driven and serverless systems
+- Design and hands-on implementation of monolith, microservice, serverless applications at any scale
-- Data modeling and aggregation with SQL and NoSQL databases
+- TDD in Javascript/Typescript, Python, Go
-- Infrastructure as Code with Terraform and AWS
+- Smart contract development and private audit using Solidity, Hardhat, and Foundry
-- TDD in Javascript/Typescript, Python, Go, Rust(currently learning)
+- Frontend development using React, Redux, Next.js
-- Stong understanding of blockchain, EVM, Solidity
+- Infrastructure as Code with Terraform on multiple cloud platforms, including AWS and GCP
-- Containerization and orchestration with Docker, Podman, ECS, Kubernetes
+- Working with container technologies such as Docker, ECS, Kubernetes
 - CI/CD with Github Actions, CircleCI, GitlabCI, Bitbucket and Jenkins